awsdocs/amazon-s3-userguide/doc_source/lifecycle-configuration-examples.md

 ## Example 9: Lifecycle configuration using size\-based rules<a name="lc-size-rules"></a>

 You can create rules that transition objects based only on their size\.
-You can specify a minimum size \(`ObjectSizeGreaterThan`\) or a maximum size \(`ObjectSizeLessThan`\), or you can specify a range of object sizes\.
+You can specify a minimum size \(`ObjectSizeGreaterThan`\) or a maximum size \(`ObjectSizeLessThan`\), or you can specify a range of object sizes in bytes\.
 When using more than one filter, such as a prefix and size rule, you must wrap the filters in an `<And>` element\.

 ```
 <LifecycleConfiguration>